 Personal Protection Equipment (PPE)

-Guests will now be required to also wear a mask.
-For those Guests who do not have a mask, a limited number of complimentary masks will be given at the entrance each day, while supplies last.
+Guests will now be required to also wear a mask or face covering.
+For those Guests who do not have a mask or face covering, a limited number of complimentary masks will be given at the entrance each day, while supplies last.
 Additional masks will be available for purchase at each property for $1.
 We may have to ask you to remove your mask briefly to confirm your identification.

-Every Associate will be required to wear a mask on property.
+Every Associate will be required to wear a mask or face covering on property.